Update your browser for more security, speed and the best experience on this site.

 Due to insurance and liability concerns RAGOM cannot accept a dog that has:

-A RAGOM volunteer will call you to ask a series of questions about your dog’s health and temperament.
-We will also gather information on your dog’s daily routine.
-This information will help us find a forever home that will meet your dog’s needs.
+A RAGOM volunteer will ask a series of questions about your dog’s health and temperament and gather information on your dog’s daily routine.
 The volunteer will also explain our surrender process.

 Once we have found a foster home for your dog, a volunteer will contact you to coordinate a time for surrender.
 At the surrender, you will be asked to: